Document trove shows how 'Africa's richest woman' stole fortune: ICIJ - The Observers - France 24

 The group said its team of 120 reporters in 20 countries was able to trace "how an army of Western financial firms, lawyers, accountants, government officials and management companies helped (dos Santos and Dokolo) hide assets from tax authorities".

-"It is obvious that our client is the subject of a highly coordinated attack on both her reputation and business," the lawyer said in a statement quoted by The Guardian newspaper.

-Dos Santos herself told BBC Africa was part of a "witch hunt" meant to discredit her and her father Jose Eduardo dos Santos.
+Dos Santos herself told BBC Africa the file dump was part of a "witch hunt" meant to discredit her and her father.

 The former president's daughter headed Angola's national oil company Sonangol.
 Forbes magazine last year estimated her net worth at $2.2 billion.